-This article describes steps one can take to install Drupal on Windows with XAMPP support.
+This article describes the steps to install Drupal on Windows with XAMPP support.

 From personal blogs to eCommerce to almost any type of website.
-To run Drupal, you’ll need to install a webserver, a database server, and PHP server scripting modules.
+To run Drupal, you must install a webserver, a database server, and PHP server scripting modules.

-The majority of the time Drupal will be installed on a Linux system, including Ubuntu with either the LAMP or LEMP stack.
-However, there are some open-source projects today that are making it possible to install Drupal on Microsoft Windows desktops and servers.
+Drupal will usually be installed on a Linux system, including Ubuntu, with either the LAMP or LEMP stack.
+However, some open-source projects today enable installing Drupal on Microsoft Windows desktops and servers.

 One such project is XAMPP.
-XAMPP is a completely free, easy-to-install Apache distribution containing MariaDB, PHP, and Perl.
+XAMPP is an entirely free, easy-to-install Apache distribution containing MariaDB, PHP, and Perl.

 Download XAMPP Package

-To get XAMPP installed on Windows, head over to the Apache Friends website and download the Windows version
+To install XAMPP on Windows, download the Windows version to the Apache Friends website.

 Complete the installation and continue to the next step.